mindspore-ai/docs/tutorials/experts/source_en/infer/cpu_gpu_mindir.md

 Log in to the GPU environment, and create the `model` directory to store the `resnet50_imagenet.mindir` file, for example, `/home/mindspore_sample/gpu_resnet50_inference_sample/model`.

-Set the environment variable base on the actual situation, where the `TensorRT` is an optional configuration item.
+Set the environment variable base on the actual situation, where the TensorRT is an optional configuration item.
 It is recommended to add `TensorRT` path to `LD_LIBRARY_PATH` to improve mode inference performance.

 ```bash
 export LD_PRELOAD=/home/miniconda3/lib/libpython37m.so
 export LD_LIBRARY_PATH=/usr/local/TensorRT-7.2.2.3/lib/:$LD_LIBRARY_PATH
 ```

-Then, perform inference for 1000 times after 10 times warmup.
+Then, perform inference.

 ```bash
 cd out/
 ./main ../model/resnet50_imagenet.mindir 1000 10
 ```

-In this example, we print the inference delay for per step and average step.
+In the current test script, we printed the inference delay and average delay for each step:

 ```text
 Start to load model..